katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           end_time = datetime.now()
           runtime = end_time - self.start_time

           # Shows the usage of a config option declared in the DOCUMENTATION variable.
-Ansible will have set it when it loads the plugin.
+Assible will have set it when it loads the plugin.
           # Also note the use of the display object to print to screen.
 This is available to all callbacks, and you should use this over printing yourself
           self._display.display(self._plugin_options['format_string'] % (self._days_hours_minutes_seconds(runtime)))

-Note that the ``CALLBACK_VERSION`` and ``CALLBACK_NAME`` definitions are required for properly functioning plugins for Ansible version 2.0 and later. ``CALLBACK_TYPE`` is mostly needed to distinguish 'stdout' plugins from the rest, since you can only load one plugin that writes to stdout.
+Note that the ``CALLBACK_VERSION`` and ``CALLBACK_NAME`` definitions are required for properly functioning plugins for Assible version 2.0 and later. ``CALLBACK_TYPE`` is mostly needed to distinguish 'stdout' plugins from the rest, since you can only load one plugin that writes to stdout.

-For example callback plugins, see the source code for the `callback plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_
+For example callback plugins, see the source code for the `callback plugins included with Assible Core <https://github.com/assible/assible/tree/devel/lib/assible/plugins/callback>`_

-New in ansible-base 2.11, callback plugins are notified (via ``v2_playbook_on_task_start``) of :ref:`meta<meta_module>` tasks.
+New in assible-base 2.11, callback plugins are notified (via ``v2_playbook_on_task_start``) of :ref:`meta<meta_module>` tasks.
 By default, only explicit ``meta`` tasks that users list in their plays are sent to callbacks.

 There are also some tasks which are generated internally and implicitly at various points in execution.
 Callback plugins can opt-in to receiving these implicit tasks as well, by setting ``self.wants_implicit_tasks = True``.
-Any ``Task`` object received by a callback hook will have an ``.implicit`` attribute, which can be consulted to determine whether the ``Task`` originated from within Ansible, or explicitly by the user.
+Any ``Task`` object received by a callback hook will have an ``.implicit`` attribute, which can be consulted to determine whether the ``Task`` originated from within Assible, or explicitly by the user.

 .. _developing_connection_plugins:

 Connection plugins
 ------------------

-Connection plugins allow Ansible to connect to the target hosts so it can execute tasks on them.
-Ansible ships with many connection plugins, but only one can be used per host at a time.
+Connection plugins allow Assible to connect to the target hosts so it can execute tasks on them.
+Assible ships with many connection plugins, but only one can be used per host at a time.
 The most commonly used connection plugins are the ``paramiko`` SSH, native ssh (just called ``ssh``), and ``local`` connection types.
-All of these can be used in playbooks and with ``/usr/bin/ansible`` to connect to remote machines.
+All of these can be used in playbooks and with ``/usr/bin/assible`` to connect to remote machines.

-Ansible version 2.1 introduced the ``smart`` connection plugin.
-The ``smart`` connection type allows Ansible to automatically select either the ``paramiko`` or ``openssh`` connection plugin based on system capabilities, or the ``ssh`` connection plugin if OpenSSH supports ControlPersist.
+Assible version 2.1 introduced the ``smart`` connection plugin.
+The ``smart`` connection type allows Assible to automatically select either the ``paramiko`` or ``openssh`` connection plugin based on system capabilities, or the ``ssh`` connection plugin if OpenSSH supports ControlPersist.

 To create a new connection plugin (for example, to support SNMP, Message bus, or other transports), copy the format of one of the existing connection plugins and drop it into ``connection`` directory on your :ref:`local plugin path <local_plugins>`.

 Connection plugins can support common options (such as the ``--timeout`` flag) by defining an entry in the documentation for the attribute name (in this case ``timeout``).
 If the common option has a non-null default, the plugin should define the same default since a different default would be ignored.

-For example connection plugins, see the source code for the `connection plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_.
+For example connection plugins, see the source code for the `connection plugins included with Assible Core <https://github.com/assible/assible/tree/devel/lib/assible/plugins/connection>`_.

 .. _developing_filter_plugins:

 Filter plugins
 --------------

 Filter plugins manipulate data.
 They are a feature of Jinja2 and are also available in Jinja2 templates used by the ``template`` module.
 As with all plugins, they can be easily extended, but instead of having a file for each one you can have several per file.
-Most of the filter plugins shipped with Ansible reside in a ``core.py``.
+Most of the filter plugins shipped with Assible reside in a ``core.py``.

 Filter plugins do not use the standard configuration and documentation system described above.

-For example filter plugins, see the source code for the `filter plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/filter>`_.
+For example filter plugins, see the source code for the `filter plugins included with Assible Core <https://github.com/assible/assible/tree/devel/lib/assible/plugins/filter>`_.

 .. _developing_inventory_plugins:

 Inventory plugins
 -----------------

 Inventory plugins parse inventory sources and form an in-memory representation of the inventory.
-Inventory plugins were added in Ansible version 2.4.
+Inventory plugins were added in Assible version 2.4.

 You can see the details for inventory plugins in the :ref:`developing_inventory` page.